Updated visitor guidance for maternity areas - response to COVID-19 coronavirus

 We encourage all women and support partners to attend appointments on time and wait outside the hospital if they arrive early.
 These arrangements will kept under review.

 Please read our signage and posters before entering the hospital or department and remember if you or your birth partner have any coronavirus symptoms please do not attend the hospital.
 If you are in labour and need to be seen urgently please contact the telephone triage number on your notes as you would normally.

-Birth partners: This is the individual who is supporting you during your birth and not another member of your family.
-Your birth partner must be someone you live with or an individual you have within your support bubble.
+Birth partners: These are the individuals who are supporting you during your birth and not another member of your family.
+Your birth partners must be someone you live with or an individual you have within your support bubble.

 Face coverings: Partners must wear a face mask/ covering at all times when in the hospital and ward areas.
 Without this they will not be able to enter the hospital of department.